HeapsIO/heaps-doc/H2D-Introduction.md

 `h2d.Object`s can be any visual objects in the world of the game like for instance the player, enemies, buildings, but furthermore also buttons (`h2d.Interactive`) or a `h2d.Flow` that arranges UI elements and many more.

 #### Object trees
-Also a `h2d.Object` can contain other `h2d.Object`s which will inherit its transformations, creating an *object tree*.
+Objects can be added to a scene (here `h2d.Scene`) directly or be added to another `h2d.Object` creating an *object tree*.
-This means the parent object can add children by `addChild` and whenever it transforms (changing the position, rotating, making it transparent or invisible etc.) these transformations *also* apply to all the children that have been added to this parent object.
+The child objects will inherit the transformations of the parent object they have been added to.
+This means whenever the parent transforms (changing the position, rotating, making it transparent or invisible etc.) these transformations *also* apply to all the children that have been added to this parent object.

 ```haxe
 var myobj = new h2d.Object();